ORNL/VERTEX-CFD/docs/theory.md

 \end{equation}
 $$

-If the energy equation is to be solved, the boundary temperature is set to a specified constant value:
+If the energy equation is to be solved, then the boundary temperature is set to a specified constant value:

 $$
 \begin{equation}